-Speaking of lists they have the best beaches, top 10 museums, scenic drives, restaurants...
+Speaking of lists (which I love) they cover things like the best beaches, top 10 museums, scenic drives, restaurants...
 If you're already somewhere and need a quick reference guide to what's best in the area, these practical guides will come in quite handy.

-The first time I set eyes on one of the Insight Guides I couldn't put it down.
-They stand out by their extraordinary photography - not just great shots but outstanding printing (not surprising since the series was started by a graphic designer).
+The first time I set eyes on one of the Insight Guides I couldn't put down their extraordinary photography - not just great shots but outstanding printing (not surprising since the series was started by a graphic designer).
 This is the full-color guide for travelers who want to know about a place's history, culture and art.
 Who want 'insight', in other words.

-Published by the renowned Michelin, The Green Guides mostly used to cover France but have branched out into Europe and North America (with a few titles beyond).
+Published by the renowned Michelin, The Green Guides (or Michelin guides, as they were once called) used to cover France but have branched out into Europe and North America (with a few titles beyond).
 Its specialty is the A-Z structure, with each region or city listed alphabetically (some people find this a hindrance rather than a benefit, especially if they don't know an area).

 They are good on history and on directions, guiding you easily to the best sights, but in truth - at least for the European guides - they're road-based and not too useful if you're using public transport.

 What I particularly like is the breakdown into several itineraries you can choose from depending on how long you have.
 It also has a rating system for sights - must-see, should-see, could-see... but then, what would we expect from the people who give restaurants their stars?